-These highly qualified educators bring the world to their students each day by giving them new cultural and international perspectives to view their own circumstances from.
-With the new school year in full swing, we want to highlight the different ways that we support our teachers throughout the year, from onboarding to orientation to ongoing support, so that they are in the best position to be successful in impacting the lives of all of their students.
+These highly qualified educators bring the world to their students each day by giving them new cultural and international perspectives to view their own circumstances.
+With the new school year in full swing, we want to highlight the different ways that we support our ambassador teachers throughout the year, from onboarding to orientation to ongoing support, so that they are in the best position to be successful in impacting the lives of all of their students.

-We strive to make the transition to teaching in the US as smooth as possible for our international teachers.
+We strive to make the transition to teaching in the US as smooth as possible for our ambassador teachers.
 Prior to their arrival in the States, we offer a series of online sessions that introduce teachers to our education system, potential cultural differences, and practical topics such as financial planning, health benefits, and obtaining their visa so that they are well prepared to take this next step in their careers.

-Over the course of their first five days in the US, our ambassadors receive an orientation on various topics to help them become acclimated before heading to their school placements.
+Over the course of their first five days in the US, our ambassador teachers receive an orientation on various topics to help them become acclimated before heading to their school placements.
 Some of the topics included in orientation are banking, transportation, completing government documents, US teaching policies, cultural transitions, and two days of instructional sessions based on their subject and grade level.

-When teachers arrive in their districts, they are greeted by their assigned local adviser, a returning Participate teacher who is there to answer questions that might arise and to help them get acclimated to their new community.
+When teachers arrive in their districts, they are greeted by their assigned local adviser, a returning ambassador teacher who is there to answer questions that might arise and to help them get acclimated to their new community.
 Local advisers monitor how new teachers are adjusting and stay in contact with Participate Learning staff so that we can provide additional support as needed.

 Participate Learning staff also visit all new teachers in their classroom during the first semester and check in with their principal to see how they are adjusting to the new school environment.
 In addition to in-person support, we provide teachers with a variety of instructional resources and provide virtual coaching opportunities when needed.

-Teaching in the US is a journey, and we are here to support all of our ambassadors every step of the way.
+Teaching in the US is a journey, and we are here to support all of our ambassador teachers every step of the way.
 A 24/7 phone line and email support connect us to teachers so that we can answer any questions related to their program participation.
 We encourage them to get to know one another and to create a sense of community that allows them to collaborate within an experienced professional network of international educators.